Art Historian, Textiles of the Ancestral Americas

-Kyle is a 2024 McNeil Center Fellow and a 2025 Marilynn Thoma Predoctoral Fellow of the Art of the Spanish Americas.
+Kyle is a 2024 McNeil Center Fellow, a 2025 Marilynn Thoma Predoctoral Fellow of the Art of the Spanish Americas, and a 2025 Fulbright-Hays dissertation fellow.

 At Thiel College he obtained his B.A. in fine arts and Spanish with minors in art history and sociology, distinguished with highest honors.
 He served as the Associate to the Dietrich Honors Institute at Thiel for a year before heading to Penn State where he completed his M.A. in art history and has finished all Ph.D. requirements besides his dissertation.